kamilaworonicz-ba/digital-editorial-workflow/docs/03_process_diagrams.md

 # 3. Process Diagrams: Editorial–DTP Revision Workflow

-This document compares the current AS-IS chapter revision workflow with the proposed TO-BE process supported by the proposed solution, a shared Interactive layout preview.
+This document compares the AS-IS chapter revision workflow with the proposed TO-BE process supported by a shared Interactive Layout Preview.

 The overall revision cycle remains unchanged: the Managing Editor reviews the layout, required corrections are applied by the DTP Specialist, and the updated version is reviewed again until the material is ready for teacher focus testing.
-The proposed solution changes how corrections are communicated, tracked and verified.
+The proposed solution changes how corrections are communicated, tracked and managed.

 ---

 ## 3.1.
 AS-IS Process

 The AS-IS model shows the current paper-based revision workflow.
-Printed proofs are used to review the layout, corrections are marked and numbered manually, and the marked-up proof is physically handed over to the DTP Specialist.
+Printed proofs are used to review the layout, corrections are marked manually, and the marked-up proof is physically handed over to the DTP Specialist.

 ![AS-IS chapter revision process](../process_diagram/BPMN_AS-IS_editorial.svg)